ManLikeTeetos/ReactNodeTest/README.md

 - Implement Restful API of "Meeting" in the both of server and client sides (40min)<br/>
   Focus Code Style and Code Optimization. <br/>
   Reference other functions.

+## Approach

+- Since login function was not to be touched, instead of using process.env.JWT_SECRET, i used the 'secret_key' as specified but note that this is not best practice.